eharkins100/hello-world/README.md

 # hello-world
 github tutorial repository
-i'm nust practicing with the tutorial
+i'm nust practicing with the onsite tutorial and not dan's